Rhino & Elephant Equestrian Project

 Horse Riding in Zimbabwe

 Horse Riding Find yourself among a rhino herd or trotting through grazing zebras and wildebeest, as you get closer to wildlife than ever before.
 While horse-riding in itself is a beautiful way to travel, it allows you to get closer to the herds in a way that vehicles cannot.
 Being able to get closer to the wildlife means you’ll be able to record more accurate data on the size of a herd and its health.
-Alongside herd monitoring and observation, you’ll also join in with a number of other exciting activities by horseback, such as game counts, rounding up cattle for dipping, patrolling for fence disruption, and sweeping for snare traps.
+Alongside herd monitoring and observation, you’ll also join in with a number of other exciting activities by horseback, such as game counts, potentially rounding up cattle for dipping, patrolling for fence disruption, and checking for snare traps.

 Rhino Tracking